edgio-docs/edgio-docs/guides/uplynk/manage/live_events.md

 - The act of ‘Creating’ a CSL slicer will always create (/override) a profile to slicer ID mapping, even if using the default profile.
 Slicer Resets will not update the mapping.
 - Due to continued testing, new technology, and other factors, playback profile parameters used by the manifest engine may change from time to time, without notice.

-## Broadcast a Live Event
+## Broadcast a Live Event  {/*broadcast-a-live-event*/}

-<Info></Info>You should only allow a single operator to manage a live event.
-Using multiple operators on a single live event may lead to unexpected behavior.
+<Info>You should only allow a single operator to manage a live event.
+Using multiple operators on a single live event may lead to unexpected behavior.</Info>

 If the live event has been [scheduled and configured to automatically start/stop](#set-up-a-live-event), then no additional actions need to be taken.

 <Info>Override auto start/stop by turning it off from the live event and then saving your changes.
 Alternatively, an operator may override auto start/stop by opening the live event in the Live Events Dashboard and then clicking **Cancel** from the upper-right hand window.
 After which, the operator should start the following procedure from step 3.</Info>

-## Broadcast a Live Event
+**Broadcast a Live Event**

 1. Navigate to the [Live Events page](https://cms.uplynk.com/static/cms2/index.html#/live-events/events).
 From the main menu, navigate to **Events > Live Events**.